bohrgu/GBJSON/README.md

 Who Can Use It
 ----------

-OSX and iOS developpers who are using ARC (so over iOS 5.0).
+OSX and iOS developers who are using ARC (so over iOS 5.0).

 Description
 ----------